tschwarz01/caf-terraform-quickstart/local_dev/L_custom_deploy.md

             --environment contoso
 ```

 If you intend to follow the more advanced walkthroughs in this tutorial, it is recommended that you leave the launchpad deployment in place in order to save time.
-Otherwise, to remove the launchpad:
+Otherwise, to remove the **launchpad**:

 ```bash
 /tf/rover/rover.sh -lz /tf/caf/landingzones/caf_launchpad -a apply \